 - You should submit the application by the time you have completed 12 graduate credits.

-Form 2 must be signed by the advisor, department chair or program coordinator, and College Dean before submitting to the School of Graduate Studies.
+- Your Candidacy form must be signed by the you, your advisor, and College Dean before submitting to the School of Graduate Studies.

 - All candidates are required to have satisfied any conditions attached to their admission and have achieved a minimum cumulative grade point average of at least a 3.00 (B) for course work attempted.